BitCANN/bitcann-contracts/README.md

 The NameEnforcer contract allows anyone to prove that the running auction has an invalid name.
 By providing proof (index of the invalid character) they burn the auctionNFT, taking away the entire amount as a reward.

-> **INFO:** The nature of this architecture is that it allows for more types of restrictions.
-These rules can be modified to allow for more or fewer restrictions.

 Rules:
 - The name must consist of only these characters
    - Letters (a-z or A-Z)